gdwang08/STFPM/README.md

 # Results

+You are expected to obtain the same number given the pre-trained models.

 |  Category    |   AUC-ROC(pixel)  |   AUC-ROC (image)  |
 | :---------:  |  :-----: |  :-----: |
 | carpet       | 0.990292 | 0.964286 |